ReactTraining/react-media/README.md

 [`react-media`](https://www.npmjs.com/package/react-media) is a CSS media query component for React.

-A `<Media>` component listens for matches to a [CSS media query](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries) and conditionally renders `this.props.children` based on whether the query matches or not.
+A `<Media>` component listens for matches to a [CSS media query](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries) and renders stuff based on whether the query matches or not.

 ## Installation